AustinCodingAcademy/advanced-ecommerce-1/README.md

 * Bonus.
 Notice the grey stars.
 * Change App into a class component

-#### Server
-* Create a database for this project
-* Create a web server for ths project
-* Create routes for products and orders

-#### Fetch
-* Use fetch to retrieve products from your web api
-* Where should the fetch call be made?

 ### Add Item To Cart
 * Add a button to ProductDetail "Add To Cart"